manvirdev/sfureviews/docs/Collections.md

 To use the Professor collection, you can perform the following operations:

 - Insert new professors: Use the insertOne() or insertMany() method to add new professors to the collection.
 - Query professors: Use the find() method to retrieve professors from the collection.
-You can filter the results by name, department, courses taught, research interests, publications, or office hours.
+You can filter the results by name, department, courses taught, research interests, publications.
 - Update professors: Use the updateOne() or updateMany() method to modify existing professors in the collection.
 - Delete professors: Use the deleteOne() or deleteMany() method to remove professors from the collection.